erdem/django-map-widgets/docs/widgets/point_field_map_widgets.rst

         "GOOGLE_MAP_API_KEY": "<google-api-key>"
     }

-If you want to give specific coordinates for center of the map, you can update your settings file like that.
+If you want to give specific location name or coordinates for center of the map, you can update your settings like that.

 .. code-block:: python